-These are five of the best hiking trails in Australia that are all stunningly gorgeous, but each of them brings something unique to the table.
+These are five of the best hikes in Australia that are all stunningly gorgeous, but each of them brings something unique to the table.

 Australia has a huge number of amazingly gorgeous trails for hikers, and while most of them are scenic, some of them are also quite hard and somewhat dangerous as well.